HumanSignal/label-studio/docs/source/guide/storage.md

 ## Local storage
 If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory as source or target storage.

+### Prerequisites
+Set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environment setup.
+Without this setting, URLs in tasks that point to local files won't work.
+Keep in mind that serving data from the local file system can be a security risk.
+See [Set environment variables](start.html#Set_environment_variables) for more about using environment variables.

 Reference tasks in a local directory using the following syntax in the Label Studio JSON format.
 For example, to reference an image file `1.png`:
 ```
 {